Muts256/Email_Analysis_AI/ws5-Findings.md

 #### Did AI Make the Analyst Faster?

-The short answer is yes — significantly.
+The short answer is yes.

 A SOC analyst working through three emails manually, producing structured triage reports, extracting IOCs, mapping to MITRE ATT&CK, identifying cross-email patterns, and writing up a campaign assessment would typically spend the best part of two to three hours on this volume of work.
 That estimate assumes an experienced analyst working without interruption, in a real SOC environment, and that time would likely be longer.